 XSLT

-Here is the XSLT Aggregator for merging the pre-call service message with the new message from the return of the service.
-By default, Camel passes the old message to XSLT and adds new message as a XSLT parameter new-exchange.
-The XSL is very simple, we use identity algorithm to copy all previous message (the first xsl:template block) and when we need to inject new data we fork to an other algorithm (the second xsl:template block).
-The merging stuff is very simple even if it is a demo.
+Here is the XSLT Aggregator for merging the pre-call service message with the new message returned from the service.
+By default, Camel passes the original message to the XSLT processor and adds the new message as an XSLT parameter named new-exchange.

 <?xml version="1.0" encoding="UTF-8"?>